Entain (LON:ENT) Shares Down 11.1% – Here’s Why

-A number of brokerages have commented on ENT.
-Jefferies Financial Group reiterated a “buy” rating and issued a GBX 1,140 ($14.09) price objective on shares of Entain in a research report on Monday, December 16th.
-Berenberg Bank decreased their price objective on Entain from GBX 1,030 ($12.73) to GBX 1,010 ($12.48) and set a “neutral” rating on the stock in a research report on Thursday, November 7th.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Entain currently has an average rating of “Moderate Buy” and an average target price of GBX 1,079.67 ($13.34).
+Several research firms have recently issued reports on ENT.
+Berenberg Bank decreased their price objective on shares of Entain from GBX 1,030 ($12.83) to GBX 1,010 ($12.58) and set a “neutral” rating for the company in a research report on Thursday, November 7th.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 1,140 ($14.19) price objective on shares of Entain in a research note on Monday, December 16th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of GBX 1,079.67 ($13.44).

 Insider Buying and Selling